 Sec.
-655.505. - Deposit of Mobility mobility fees; mobility zones Mobility Zones and appropriation of Mobilitymobility fees.
+655.505. - Deposit of Mobility mobility fees; mobility zones

+Mobility Zones and appropriation of Mobilitymobility fees.

 Mobility fees received by the City shall be deposited into the Mobility Fee Special Revenue Fund established pursuant to Section 111.546 into Motorized and Non-motorized accounts for each Mobility Zone consistent with Sec.
-655.503(f)., except for that portion of Mobilitymobility fee calculation certificate extension fee payments reflecting the extension fee amount, which shall be deposited into the Concurrency Management System Fund pursuant to Section 111.520.
-Mobility fee payments representing the portion of Mobilitymobility fee calculation certificate extension fee payments calculated for inflation pursuant to Section 655.506(b) shall be deposited into the Mobility Fee Special Revenue Fund pursuant to Section 111.546.
+655.503(f)., except for that portion of mobility fee calculation certificate extension fee payments reflecting the extension fee amount, which shall be deposited into the Concurrency Management System Fund pursuant to Section 111.520.
+Mobility fee payments representing the portion of mobility fee calculation certificate extension fee payments calculated for inflation pursuant to Section 655.506(b) shall be deposited into the Mobility Fee Special Revenue Fund pursuant to Section 111.546.
 If the development is located in more than one Mobility Zone, the Mobilitymobility fee may be applied to a transportation improvement project Mobility System Project ("MSP") in either Mobility Zone.
 If all of the improvement projects MSPs within a Mobility Zone have been funded, an improvement project MSP in an adjacent Mobility Zone may be selected based on the recipient improvement project's MSP's location within the radius of average trip length from the boundaries of the proposed development.
-The Mobilitymobility fees collected in a Mobility Zone shall have a reasonable relationship to the transportation impacts generated by any proposed development and be appropriated for the prioritized transportation improvement projects MSPs identified the Capital Improvement in Element Comprehensive Plan for that Mobility Zone, which includes the Transit Transportation Mode Improvements and Bicycle and Pedestrian Transportation Motorized and Non-motorized Mode as Improvements identified in the Prioritized Transportation Improvement Project MSP

-List in the Capital Improvement Element of the Comprehensive Plan.

-Up to 20 percent of the Mobilitymobility fee deposited into a Roadway Motorized Mobility Zone account per development may be allocated to improvements at or near the intersection of a city right-of-way or proposed city right-of-way and an identified prioritized project MSP on the Automobile/Truck and Transit prioritized transportation list.
+The Mobilitymobility fees collected in a Mobility Zone shall have a reasonable relationship to the transportation impacts generated by any proposed development and be appropriated for the prioritized transportation improvement projects MSPs identified in the Capital Improvement Element of the Comprehensive Plan for that Mobility Zone, which includes the Transit Transportation Mode Improvements and Bicycle and Pedestrian Transportation Motorized and Non-motorized Mode as Improvements identified in the Prioritized Transportation Improvement Project MSP List in the Capital Improvement Element of the Comprehensive Plan.
+Up to 20 percent (20%) of the Mobilitymobility fee deposited into of-way or proposed city right-of-way and an identified prioritized project MSP on the Automobile/Truck and Transit prioritized transportation list.
 Motorized Mode project list.
 It must be demonstrated that this intersection improvement improves safety or capacity increases the service volume of the project identified on the prioritized Automobile/Truck or Transit MSP Motorized Mode project list.
 Funds shall not go towards improvements required as part of a development order.